-The State currently has 34,170 full-time equivalent ("FTE") positions budgeted for fiscal year 2023, an increase of 520 FTEs from the prior fiscal year.
-This includes 16,090 FTEs in the public schools, 1,153 FTEs in institutions of higher learning (excluding employees of the University of Delaware, which is not considered part of the State's financing reporting entity) and 16,927 FTE positions in all other departments.
+The State currently has 34,804 full-time equivalent ("FTE") positions budgeted for fiscal year 2024.
+This includes 16,467.6 FTEs in the public schools, 1,153 FTEs in institutions of higher learning (excluding employees of the University of Delaware, which is not considered part of the State's financing reporting entity), and 17,183.4 FTE positions in all other departments.